iCliniq Logo

 I have been through your query.

 The numbness you are feeling is because of transient mandibular nerve palsy, which is the most common complication of the inferior alveolar nerve block.
 So, do not panic.
 It will be alright within 24 hours.
 You can put hot sand in a cloth and give transient touches to the affected area.
-In case the problem is not resolved within a duration of 24 hours, do visit a dentist as it may be a mandibular nerve injury and you will need a Prednisolone injection and a specified treatment for the said abnormality.
+In case the problem is not resolved within 24 hours, do visit a dentist as it may be a mandibular nerve injury and you will need a Prednisolone injection and a specified treatment for the said abnormality.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!